 7. Scorpions are known to be nocturnal.

-As baby Bark Scorpions grow into a full adult, their anatomy remains relatively the same.
+As baby bark scorpions grow into a full adult, their anatomy remains relatively the same.
+This is different from certain types of scorpions that change in their appearance or anatomy later in life.

-With their small frame, Bark Scorpions can easily penetrate your home, potentially putting your family in harm’s way.
+With their small frame, bark scorpions can easily penetrate your home, putting your family in harm’s way.